textkernel/tx-dotnet/README.md

 For self-hosted customers, you can create a `DataCenter` object with your custom URL using the constructor provided on that class.

 ### Handling errors and the `SovrenException`
 Every call to any of the methods in the `SovrenClient` should be wrapped in a `try/catch` block.
 Any 4xx/5xx level errors will cause a `SovrenException` to be thrown.
-Sometimes these are a normal and expected part of the Sovren API.
+Sometimes these are a normal and expected part of the Tx API.
 For example, if you have a website where users upload resumes, sometimes a user will upload a scanned image as their resume.
 Sovren does not process these, and will return a `422 Unprocessable Entity` response which will throw a `SovrenException`.
 You should handle any `SovrenException` in a way that makes sense in your application.

 Additionally, there are `SovrenUsableResumeException` and `SovrenUsableJobException` which are thrown when some error/issue occurs in the API, but the response still contains a usable resume/job.
 For example, if you are geocoding while parsing and there is a geocoding error (which happens after parsing is done), the `ParsedResume` might still be usable in your application.